Article

 2. Define goals and success metrics.
 For example, set targets for improving the cash conversion cycle.
 “It’s important that all stakeholders buy into the goals and metrics,” Spano says.

 4. Address legal requirements.
-Work with your bank partner to establish agreements and documentation, since the bank serves as the paying agent.
+Work with your bank partner to establish agreements and documentation.
+The bank serves as the paying agent and onboards suppliers onto the program.

 Hurdles worth overcoming

-Resource limitations and complex ERP or purchasing structures can slow SCF program implementation, but these challenges are manageable with the right planning and support.
+While implementation can be complex in decentralized or ERP heavy environments, these challenges are manageable with the right planning and partner support.

-“The bottom line is that supply chain finance offers a way to unlock liquidity while strengthening supplier partnerships, and in today’s healthcare environment, it’s coming at just the right time,” Spano says.
+“The bottom line is that supply chain finance offers a way to unlock liquidity while strengthening supplier partnerships, and in today’s healthcare supply chain management environment, it’s coming at just the right time,” Spano says.

-Our industry experts partner with healthcare organizations to navigate complexity, optimize processes, and implement strategies that drive efficiency and growth.
+Our industry experts work closely with healthcare organizations to analyze supplier spend, identify high impact opportunities and design supply chain finance programs aligned with each organization’s working capital goals.
 Request a call to learn how we can help you achieve your business goals and deliver a better patient experience.

 Explore more